 I don't like the size or construction of a Trasheroo so I got a Spare tire bag from Blue Ridge Overland Gear.
 I added a grommet hole in the bottom for drainage and the patches.
 The bag is the perfect size for me and attached perfectly to the side of the tire leaving the spare open for a Yakima Spare Ride tire mount bike rack.

 The main box holds the National Luna Weekender Twin 50 L Fridge/Freezer I purchased from Equipt1.
 I covered details about the fridge here.
 It is on a Tembo Tusk slide installed by AT Overland.
 The slide is larger than the fridge to allow for enough clearance to slide out and open the lid.
-Currently I use aluminum Zarges box(s) next to the fridge to store food and other gear.
-However now that I know what I want to put in the trailer I will eventually add a full pull out drawer on the bottom and an upper drawer only as deep as the fridge.
+Originally I useed aluminum Zarges box(s) next to the fridge to store food and other gear.
+However once I figured out what I want to put in the trailer I added drawers (See further below).
 There is also a warm white LED light and switch installed in the main compartment.
 I welded and installed a barrier behind the fridge so gear doesn't slide into the space when it is pulled out.
 I would have built a cage around the rear and side if I didn't have plans to add drawers.
 The yellow tube is the P3 200W Solar Panel EZ-Out System previously discussed here.
 And my navy trailer Crocs because they are comfy to wear around camp after removing hiking boots.

 I wanted drawers in the main compartment next to the fridge/freezer.
 I received the custom aluminum drawers I ordered from Highway Products in Oregon.
 The bottom drawer is the full length of the cargo area and the upper drawer it about 32" and will go back almost even with the rear fridge barrier.
 I didn't want the upper drawer to be full length as I needed that rear storage space for my P3 solar panel, ground mats, chairs, & tables.

-I had to remove and trim the rear cargo barrier to allow for the top drawer to clear.
+I had to remove and trim the rear cargo fridge barrier I made to allow for the top drawer to clear.
 After touch-up painting and plastic end caps were installed on the cut tube the barrier was reinstalled.

 The interior dimensions of the drawers are: (L x W X H in inches)